Email This Print ThisFinancials

 Financials Archive

-Consolidated Statement of Profit or Loss and Other Comprehensive Income for Financial year ended 31 December 2023
+Condensed Interim Consolidated Statement of Profit or Loss and Other Comprehensive Income for Period ended 30 June 2025

 Consolidated Statement of Profit or Loss